blackstork-io/fabric-templates/README.md

 The repository contains open-source templates for [Fabric](https://github.com/blackstork-io/fabric).

-Fabric is an open-source CLI tool and a configuration language that codifies and automates content generation.
-The configuration files in this repository are written in [FCL](https://blackstork.io/fabric/docs/language/) (Fabric Configuration Language).
-The goal of this repository is to foster a community of practice around efficient automated mission-critical communications, with a focus on security reporting.
+**Fabric** is an open-source Command Line Interface (CLI) tool coupled with a configuration language designed to encode and automate content generation for cyber-security and compliance.

-See [Documentation](https://blackstork.io/fabric/docs/) for more details on the Fabric language and Fabric CLI.
+Fabric generates documents based on modular templates written in [Fabric Configuration Language](https://blackstork.io/fabric/docs/language/) (FCL).
+Template authors can delineate data requirements and content structures within the template, significantly reducing the manual effort associated with data consolidation and improving re-usability.

 ## Contributions